mechanomy/UnitTypes.jl/docs/src/index.md

 ### UnitTypes.jl
 In the presence of Julia's type-heavy UI, these two, good attempts feel misdirected and motivate this package's literal typing of units.
 The limitation is that _UnitTypes does not have a catch-all unit representation_.
-Only units that have been defined by one of the macros may be represented, and complex units may need to have additional methods written to correctly convert between units, ie Celsius to Fahrenheit.
+Only units that have been defined by one of the macros may be represented, and complex units may need to have additional methods written to correctly convert between units.
-See [SIDerived.jl](https://github.com/mechanomy/UnitTypes.jl/tree/main/src/SIDerived.jl) and [Imperial.jl](https://github.com/mechanomy/UnitTypes.jl/tree/main/src/Imperial.jl) for examples.
+See [Temperature.jl](src/Temperature.jl) for an example of manual unit conversion.

 ## Docs